16 positive traits of dyslexia, A new perspective

 Often my kids accuse me of trying to poison them when I ask them to try new foods!
 Some dishes they say taste so terrible they feel like they are being poisoned.

-Some foods are an acquired taste like cookies with cardamom or how some people think cilantro tastes like soap.
+Some foods have an acquired taste like cookies with cardamom or how some people think cilantro tastes like soap.
 A keen sense of taste can be useful in the kitchen.
 My kids like to experiment and make new recipes.

 Those who have Dyslexia find it easy to see patterns